Cord Tissue Banking vs Cord Blood Banking - Baby Chick

 “We believe strongly in the value of preserving as many stem cells as possible from every available source when a baby is born,” said Americord CEO Martin Smithmyer.
 “Our commitment to delivering the highest quality services at the lowest possible price is making it possible for more expectant parents to preserve more of their baby’s stem cells than they can with any other cord blood bank.”

-1. The chance of a child (ages 0 to 21) needing a therapy using his or her own stem cells are currently about 1 in 2,700.
+1. The chance of a child (ages 0 to 21) needing therapy using their own stem cells is currently about 1 in 2,700.8,9

 Share